 History of CARE International's work in Jordan

-CARE International began work in Jordan in 1948 to meet the needs of Palestinian refugees displaced by the creation of Israel.
-Today, economic participation of women remains lower in Jordan than in other countries in the region despite comparatively higher educational attainment.
+In addition to refugees, CARE International focuses on assisting poor farmers and women, all affected by conflict, economic disparity, discrimination, or a fragile resource base.
+Economic participation of women remains lower in Jordan than in other countries in the region despite comparatively higher educational attainment.
 Traditional values that restrict women's rights are compounded by discrimination in the workplace.

 Jordan also has one of the lowest levels of water resource availability per capita in the world.
 As the population doubles over the next two decades, water scarcity will become a greater problem that will challenge farmers to improve food security through environmentally sustainable agricultural practices.